Bring Stripe’s payment infrastructure into your app

 Stripe Checkout can be easier to maintain: your backend creates a Checkout Session and WeWeb simply redirects the user to the hosted page.

-Use Stripe Elements in WeWeb when you need an embedded payment form, but expect to wire Payment Intents, client secrets, and error handling yourself via the plugin and backend.
+Use Stripe Elements in WeWeb when you need an embedded payment form, but expect to wire Payment Intents, client secrets, and error handling yourself via the backend.

 4. How do I connect Stripe payments to logged‑in users in WeWeb?